As a student, through the application process and via this website, you will be provided with the following important pieces of information:

 How do I know if I need to make an estimated tax payment?

 Federal: You can make these determinations by completing the IRS 1040-ES form.
 In general, if you are, for tax purposes, a domestic student or foreign resident and estimate that you will owe more than $1,000 in federal tax for 2017, you will need to make an estimated payment.
 Foreign nonresident aliens already have a federal withholding of 14% and should not be required to submit a federal estimated tax payment.

 Illinois State: You can make these determinations by completing the Illinois IL-1040-ES form.
 In general, if you are, for tax purposes, a domestic or foreign student and estimate that you will owe more than $500 in Illinois state income tax for 2017, you will need to make an estimated payment.
 Income received after June 30, 2017 is subject to an Illinois Income Tax rate of 4.95% (formally 3.75%).
 As a result, you should recompute your estimated tax rates for the 2017 tax year using the Blended Income Tax Rate Schedule on page 3 of the IL-1040-ES form.

 Information on making payments, payment mailing address, payment deadlines, and making the estimated calculations can be found within the form and instructions on both the IRS and the state of Illinois websites.
 Please note that if you are required to make estimated tax payments but fail to do so or do so late, then you may owe penalties in addition to the tax.

 The University is providing this information to make you aware of your personal tax obligations.
-The University cannot provide personal tax advice to individual students, but if you need help obtaining additional information, please contact Angie Gleghorn at email@example.com
+The University cannot provide personal tax advice to individual students, but if you need help obtaining additional information, please refer to IRS Publication 970, The Bursar's Office page on Educational Tax Benefits, or contact Angie Gleghorn at firstname.lastname@example.org